 Peter is a member of the International Centre for Public Service Management at NBS, and the Public Policy and Management Research Group.

-As an academic, Peter has featured on BBC Radio Newcastle, in Public Finance magazine and has written for Conversation.
-He helped to write a report for the National Audit Office on the evolving nature of public accountability in 2015, and has also contributed to submissions to various parliamentary committees and the Kerslake Review of HM Treasury.
+As an academic, Peter has featured on BBC Radio Newcastle, in the Municipal Journal and Public Finance magazine, and has written for Conversation.
+He helped to write a report for the National Audit Office on the evolving nature of public accountability in 2015, and has also contributed to submissions to several parliamentary committee inquiries into local government and environmental protection.